Central Platform logo

 A set of short studies exploring how teams manage shared equipment, find what they need, and deal with real operational constraints.

-Part of an ETH MAS thesis on operational workflows and early-stage product learning
+Part of an ETH MAS thesis on early-stage product learning through real-world experiments

 View available studies